xiaolei-lab/rMVP/README.md

 **vcf.jump**, number of annotation (Header) rows in VCF file
 **sep.vcf**, seperator of vcf file
 **sep.phe**, seperator of phenotype file
-**fileKin** is "TRUE" or "FALSE", if true, a kinship matrix represents relationship among individuals will be calculated
-**filePC** is "TRUE" or "FALSE", if true, principal component analysis will be performed
+**fileKin**, TRUE or FALSE, if TRUE, kinship matrix represents relationship among individuals will be calculated **filePC**, TRUE or FALSE, if TRUE, principal component analysis will be performed
-**out**, the name of output file
+**out**, the prefix of output file
 **maxLine** is a number, if **priority = "memory"**, it is the number of markers read into memory

 ```